mjawwad19/MKS21X-FinalProject/README.md

 1/10/2019
 - After EXTENSIVE debugging of practically everything, and isolating that no matter what I do to other like other.add, it will also update the polynomial that is subtracting other.
 HENCE, they must be linked.
 The solution: do operations on a copy of other, not other itself, thus breaking that link. *(actually now that I say it it sounds really simple)* HOLY FRIGGIN GOD THE BUG IS OVER. (literally 2 hours both of us and 3 hours today) (Jawwad)
+- Added trig functions into PEMDAS evaluations and added foil method to allow foiling.
+(Peihua)